-The Safety Analysis Set will include all the subjects who received either study drug.
+The Safety Analysis Set will include all the subjects who received the study drug, and subjects will be grouped by actual treatment received.
 The Safety Analysis Set is used for all safety analyses.

-The PK Analysis Set will include all the subjects who received either study drug and had any measurable concentration of study drug(s).
+The PK Analysis Set will include all the subjects who received the study drug and had any measurable concentration of study drug.
 The PK Analysis Set will be used for PK analyses.

-The ADA Analysis Set include all the subjects who received either study drug and for whom both baseline ADA and at least 1 postbaseline ADA results are available.
+The ADA Analysis Set include all the subjects who received the study drug and in whom both baseline ADA and at least 1 postbaseline ADA results are available.
 The ADA Analysis Set is used for immunogenicity analyses.